Detecting and Mitigating Hallucinations in Multilingual Summarisation: Introduction

-In addition, current summarisation models, open-source and proprietary, struggle in low-resource settings \cite{parida-motlicek-2019-abstract-low-resource,hasan-etal-2021-xlsum-multilingual-summarization-dataset,bai-etal-2021-crosslingual-hallucination}, when the target language is under-represented (e.g., Vietnamese and Urdu).
+In addition, current summarisation models, open-source or proprietary, struggle in low-resource settings \cite{parida-motlicek-2019-abstract-low-resource,hasan-etal-2021-xlsum-multilingual-summarization-dataset,bai-etal-2021-crosslingual-hallucination,urlana2023pmindiasum}, when the target language is under-represented (e.g., Vietnamese and Urdu).
 Fortunately, cross-lingual transfer methods \cite{pfeiffer-etal-2020-mad-X-style-crosslingual-transfer,xue-etal-2021-mt5,hu2020xtreme} leverage task-specific knowledge learned from a resource-rich source language to summarise documents in many resource-poor target languages, in a zero-shot fashion or only with few annotated examples.
-It remains unclear to what extent cross-lingual summarisation suffers from the problem of hallucination, which is significantly more severe than with existing English-as-target-language systems.
+Nevertheless, it remains unclear to what extent cross-lingual summarisation suffers from the problem of hallucination, compared to monolingual systems where English is the only language.

 The main challenge in addressing this question is that most faithfulness evaluation metrics are available only for English and do not support low-resource languages.
 Hence, our first contribution (\cref{sec:mfact}) is a model-based metric (\mFACT{}) that measures the factual consistency of multilingual conditional generation, obtained from four diverse English faithfulness metrics \cite{goyal-durrett-2021-DAE-annotating-and-modeling-more-fine-grained-factuality,fabbri-etal-2022-qafacteval,cao-etal-2022-hallucinated-but-factual-ENTFA-paper} via `translate train' knowledge transfer \cite{artetxe-etal-2020-translation-train-crosslingual-transfer}.
 As illustrated in \cref{fig:mfact-pipeline}, we use existing faithfulness metrics to label the English document--summary pairs as positive (i.e., faithful) or negative (i.e., hallucinated) and translate them into each target language.
 We then train a classifier in each target language to predict the faithfulness scores for the translated document--summary pairs.
 We verify the reliability of \mFACT{} on the translated test set and, most importantly, with human evaluation.
 These confirm the effectiveness of \mFACT{} in capturing hallucinations in target languages.